PatchWord (2026)

 Game Designer, Level Designer

-On PatchWord, I owned the game's design from initial concept through prototyping, including writing the MVP spec, iterating on the core loop mid-development, and driving the FTUE design that got the game to a place where players could actually enjoy it.
+On PatchWord, I owned the game's design from initial concept through prototyping, including writing the MVP spec, iterating on the core loop mid-development, and driving the FTUE design iterations that took the game from confusing and frustrating to where players quickly grasped its unorthodox mechanics.

 PatchWord went through more meaningful design evolution than most prototypes I've worked on.
 The version that made it to user testing looked quite different from what I first specced out — and that gap is where most of the interesting work happened.